Davidsonity/Nature-Scene-Classifier/README.md

 ### INTRODUCTION
 #### Objectives
 The objective of this project is to build powerful Deep Learning Neural network that can classify these images with more accuracy.
 In this project we made use of transfer learning.
-Three models were used
+The three models were used
 - Xception
 - InceptionV3
 - VGG16